-Working towards these exercises takes a great deal of patience and dedication, but is incredibly rewarding (as Jason Statham shows in the picture below).
+While working towards these exercises takes a great deal of patience and dedication, it can be incredibly rewarding (as Jason Statham is showing in the picture below).

 The Benefits of Bodyweight Training

-CKCE are defined as those where the foot (for a lower body exercise), or hand (for an upper body exercise) doesn’t move and remains in constant contact with a surface.
+These are exercises where the foot (for a lower body exercise), or hand (for an upper body exercise) doesn’t move and remains in constant contact with a surface.

-- Demanding more in the way of coordinative ability and stabilization,
+- Greater demands in the way of coordinative ability and stabilization,

-- Engaging multiple joints and muscles in each movement,
+- Engagement of multiple joints and muscles in each movement,

 Shorter rest periods between exercises will allow you to keep your heart rate elevated and send your metabolism through the roof.

-For the purpose of building muscle and burning fat without weights, CKCE bodyweight exercises are fantastic.
+For the purpose of building muscle and burning fat without weights, closed kinetic chain bodyweight exercises are fantastic.

 The Best Bodyweight Exercises

-Although we’ve talked about some pretty advanced exercises, it’s important that you master the basics first.
+Although we’ve talked about some pretty advanced exercises, it’s important to master the basics first.

-The most important closed kinetic chain bodyweight exercises you need to learn are the squat, pull/chin-up and push-up.
+The most important bodyweight exercises to master are the squat, pull/chin-up and push-up.